ItSolutionStuff.com

 How to Create and Use Query Scope in Laravel Eloquent

-Today, i would like to share example of how to use laravel eloquent model scope. i will show you how to create model eloquent query scope in laravel 6 and how it will easy for you. i will guide you to create custom query function in model eloquent using scope in laravel 6, laravel 7, laravel 8, laravel 9 and laravel 10 app.
+Today, i would like to share example of how to use laravel eloquent model scope. i will show you how to create model eloquent query scope in laravel 6 and how it will easy for you. i will guide you to create custom query function in model eloquent using scope in laravel 6, laravel 7, laravel 8, laravel 9, laravel 10 and laravel 11 app.

 You can easily use dynamic query scope in laravel 6 application.